sclayton29/python-novice-gapminder/_episodes/00-py-terminal.md

 ~~~
 {: .output}

-You recieve a traceback error because your work is not saved between sessions.
+You receive a traceback error because your work is not saved between sessions.

 Writing Python in a Text Editor or Interactive Python Environment will allow to write, run, save, and re-run your python programs.
 Most also will provide visual clues to help you with your python syntax.